 Getting Over It with Bennett Foddy Accessibility Report

-Getting Over It with Bennett Foddy offers 21 accessibility features in the Difficulty, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Getting Over It with Bennett Foddy in the Controls, Getting Started, Reading, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Getting Over It with Bennett Foddy is a strange game about movement and momentum.
 You are tasked with climbing a mountain.
 However, your only means of locomotion is a hammer that can stick to objects and drag you forwards.

-Getting Over It with Bennett Foddy has 7 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 7 accessibility features for Controls in Getting Over It with Bennett Foddy which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.